2910Shubham/Auto_linkedIn_post-/CHAT_FIX_COMPLETE.md

 - ✅ Looks professional and clean
 - ✅ No console errors
 - ✅ Smooth user experience
+-

+## 🧾 Logout Confirmation Dialog

+This update introduces a confirmation dialog box that appears when a user clicks the **Logout** button.
+The dialog ensures users do not accidentally log out and provides a visually appealing experience consistent with the site’s theme.

+### ✨ Features
+- Confirmation popup with **"Logout"** and **"Cancel"** options
+- Styled to match the site’s color scheme, typography, and layout
+- Smooth transition animations for better user experience
+- Fully responsive and accessible across all devices

+### 🛠️ Technical Details
+- Built using React and the existing UI components
+- Utilizes modular CSS/Tailwind classes for theme consistency
+- Added state management for opening and closing the dialog
+- Optimized for performance and minimal re-rendering

+### 📸 Preview
+_Add a screenshot or GIF of the dialog here if available._

+---

+**Commit Reference:**
+`style(dialog): added themed logout confirmation dialog`

 **Ready to create amazing LinkedIn posts! 🚀**